-Elon University alumna Essence Baucom will be in her fourth season with the women's basketball staff as an assistant coach.
+Elon University alumna Essence Baucom entered her fifth season with the women's basketball staff as an assistant coach.
 A two-time team captain for the Phoenix, Baucom competed for the Phoenix from 2014-17 and spent time as an assistant coach at Furman before returning to Elon.

 In 2022-23, Baucom helped lead the Phoenix to a 9-21 overall record and 5-13 in conference play.
 Elon finished eleventh in the regular season, earning the No. 11 seed in the CAA Championship.
 This was the fourth consecutive year the Phoenix advanced to the second round of the CAA Championship.

 In her one season at Furman, Baucom helped the Paladins to an 11-14 record, which included a 9-1 mark at home.
-Prior to that she spent two seasons as a graduate assistant at NC State, earning her master's degree.
+Before that, she spent two seasons as a graduate assistant at NC State, earning her master's degree.
 At NC State, she helped the Wolfpack to a 28-4 record and the program's first ACC Tournament Championship since 1991.
 She worked with NC State's guards and well as on opponent scouting and practice preparation.

 Baucom holds two bachelor's degrees from Elon: sport and event management and marketing, with a minor in business administration.
 She also collected her master's degree in liberal studies from NC State in May of 2020.